cook-books/life-of-an-architect/job-description/sse-front-end.md

 ## Requirements:

-* 5+ years of experience in ReactJS and NextJS for building high-traffic web applications.
+* 3-4 years of experience in ReactJS (Absolute must) and NextJS for building high-traffic web applications.
 * Proficiency in modern JavaScript, TypeScript, and frontend performance optimization techniques.
 * Experience with analytics tools, event tracking, and performance profiling.
 * Knowledge of RESTful and GraphQL APIs, state management libraries (Redux), and CSS frameworks.
 * Strong debugging skills and experience with CI/CD pipelines.
+* Full command over Git repository, bitbucket/github hooks and tirggers
+* Must have experince SOLID Principle and Design Patterns
+* Must have experince Unit & Integration testing

 [Back to Tech Positions](tech-job-description.md)